Recently, I was having a bad day, but I couldn’t quite figure out why.

 p.s. – Not rushing through life is not the same as being aloof or disinterested.
 To be happy and fulfilled, you still need a purpose.
 A good reason to get out of bed in the morning.

-If that is something you seek as well – then I recommend checking out our Resilient Life Membership.
+If that is something you seek as well – then I recommend checking out The Resilient Life.

 It’s a system and community of folks that support and adopt a resilient attitude towards all life’s ups and downs.